abhirampai/my_blog/src/_blogs/apache_kafka_from_scratch_part_3.md

     partitions => INT32
   rack_id => COMPACT_STRING
 ```
-You can know more about the Fetch API request [here](https://kafka.apache.org/protocol.html#The_Messages_Fetch).
+More detailed information about the Fetch API request can be found [here](https://kafka.apache.org/protocol.html#The_Messages_Fetch).

-Similar to how we parsed the topics and partitions in our previous blog we can follow the same here too.

 ## Fetch API response
 ```